 Truck drivers are only allowed to be actively on duty for 14 hours within 24 hours.
 This 14-hour clock starts every time they enter their tractor in the morning and ends exactly 14-hours later.
 As such, drivers need to make the most of this time.
 If they’re stuck in traffic or need to “deadhead” a long way to get to your shipment, they’re burning the hours from their clock as they commute to your place of operation.

 The adoption of electronic logging devices has increased the visibility of how well drivers are following these hours of service regulations.
-To maintain their CSA scores and reputations, drivers must follow the Federal Motor Carrier Safety Administration’s guidelines.
+To maintain their CSA scores and reputations, drivers must follow the Federal Motor Carrier Safety Administration’s hours of service guidelines.

 Sometimes — when a trucker’s hours of service are mismanaged — they run out of operational hours on the way to a shipper’s facility.
 In these situations, a load may fail simply because the trucker assigned to that load ran out of hours.
 In this situation, all parties need to wait for 10 continuous hours while a trucker’s clock resets.

-Note, even when a truck driver is sitting around waiting for his trailer to be loaded, his clock is running.
-Because of this, shippers need to be cognizant of their loading times so that their driver’s clock doesn’t run out while he’s waiting to leave.
+Note: even when a truck driver is sitting around waiting for his/her trailer to be loaded, their clock is running.
+Because of this, shippers need to be cognizant of their loading times so that their driver’s clock doesn’t run out while he’s/she's waiting to leave.